Arlanthir/notes/CardMagic.md

 # Presentation ideas

 - Keep the routines short (3 tricks, 15 minutes altogether)
+- For tricks with a small number of cards, consider replacing the cards with pieces of cardboard with other texts (names, emotions, etc).
+(Roberto Giobbi)
 - "May I ask you to help me?
 You'll get 50% of course.
 50% of the applause!"
 (Roberto Giobbi)
-- For tricks with a small number of cards, consider replacing the cards with pieces of cardboard with other texts (names, emotions, etc).
-(Roberto Giobbi)
+- "I don't want you to think I'm going to cheat.
+I'm going to cheat, I just don't want you to think that!"
+(Craig Petty)
+- (When the spectator makes a mistake) "Oh no problem, it's absolutely my fault, I shouldn't have picked you."
+(Craig Petty)